sanghvirajit/Parkinson_disease_MLOps_Pipeline/README.md

 # Mage as Orchestration

-Mage is employed for the orchestration.
-Mage can be access at ```bash http://localhost:5000 ```.
-Under the Pipelines, 4 Pipelines for the training of Linear Regression, Logistic Regression, XGBoost and CatBoost are implemented.
+Mage is employed for the workflow orchestration.
+Mage can be accessible at ``` http://localhost:5000 ```.
+Under the Pipelines, 4 Pipelines for the training of Linear Regression, Logistic Regression, XGBoost and CatBoost models are implemented.

 ![Example Image](assets/348294696-c1a9f837-9fb3-4ff1-9c55-6a353e36a898.png)